Let’s tell you about our award winning coaching staff: Head Coach Shari Cruse, Sarah Larroque, Buffy Patterson, Mike Providenza and Marlon Woolf.

 Coach Susie Powell

-Coach Susie Powell is a USMS-ASCA Level 2 certified coach and an accomplished pool and open water swimmer, with Top 10 USMS rankings in several events and relays.
+Coach Susie Powell is a USMS Level 3 certified coach, an Adult Learn to Swim Instructor and an accomplished pool and open water swimmer, with Top 10 USMS rankings in several events and relays.
 An incredibly versatile athlete, Susie has competed in running and triathlons, did mountain biking and is a former Jazzercise Franchise Owner and Instructor.
 Now her activity passions are swimming, hiking and kayaking.
 Oh, and there is that coaching thing, too!

-Susie continues to coach SwimFit, a swim technique and practice group she started at Rolling Hills Club in 2010, turning many non swimmers into swimmers and helping former swimmers return to the water and learn new techniques.
+Susie helps us out with special events now and continues to coach SwimFit, a swim technique and practice group she started at Rolling Hills Club in 2010, turning many non swimmers into swimmers and helping former swimmers return to the water and learn new techniques.